ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/disabled_discovery_tasks.md

 Since then, the user can manipulate specific tasks for the discovery process to avoid extra data collection (when particular protocols are not present on the network) or avoid specific operational commands to be executed on specific hardware platforms.
+Since version `6.8.0`, you can filter disabled tasks by device's Serial Number.

 !!! warning